-Longitudinal utility installations on controlled-access highways are limited to communications and electric transmission facilities only.
+Longitudinal utility installations on controlled-access highways are limited to communications and electric transmission facilities1 only.
 Other types of utility facilities may be allowed to longitudinally occupy controlled-access highways in rare circumstances.
 See 3.0 for details.

-A utility may be charged a fee or provide WisDOT with communications infrastructure (e.g., dark fiber), or a combination of fees and infrastructure, for the right to longitudinally locate its facilities on controlled-access highways (see 2.3).
-Shared resource agreements may be negotiated with the utility on a case-by-case basis with a goal of providing mutual benefits to all parties involved.
+A utility may be charged a fee or provide WisDOT with communication infrastructure (e.g., dark fiber), or a combination of fees and infrastructure, for the right to locate its facilities longitudinally on controlled-access highways (see 2.3).
+If this is warranted, shared resource agreements shall be negotiated with the utility on a case-by-case basis with a goal of providing mutual benefits to all parties involved.
 Under Wis.
 Stat. s.
 86.16(6), WisDOT may not charge a fee for the initial issuance of any permit necessary to construct broadband infrastructure to unserved areas of the state as designated under Wis.
 Stat. s.
 196.504(2)(d).
-In addition, WisDOT may allow longitudinal occupation of up to 300 feet without a fee if a utility only needs to connect to existing infrastructure such as a pedestal, handhole or cellular facility, or avoid a cultural, historical or environmental site on private property.